 Having now tried to scare you, let me say IT IS AMAZING

-Fish Rock Cave is also a year round Grey Nurse Shark colony and there are literally HUNDREDS of sharks throughout the whole dive.
-Waterfall Bay sea caves are the the most extensive sea caves in Australia with several different routes available.
+Fish Rock Cave is also a year-round Grey Nurse Shark colony and there are literally hundreds of large sharks throughout the whole dive.
+Waterfall Bay sea caves are the most extensive sea caves in Australia with several different routes available.
 They are not particularly deep either, no deeper than about 25-30m which is a good depth for Nitrox if you have that qualification.

-Combo of 30m depth, hundreds of sharks, inside a 125m long cave in pitch black – Nearly the scariest environment imaginable for most people.
+Combo of 30m depth, hundreds of sharks, inside a 125m long sea cave

-The sea caves i’ve described above are the small variety.
-If you plan to go to Fish Rock or Eagle Hawk Neck then you will need a leader who is a trained cave diver, ideally an instructor, and DEFINITELY on twin tanks that are full at the start of the dive.
-On my Fish Rock dive we had a good leader who had twins on and all sorts of extra safety bits and pieces.
+The sea caves I’ve described above are the small variety.
+If you plan to go to Fish Rock or Eagle Hawk Neck then you will need a leader who is a trained cave diver, ideally an instructor, and definitely on twin tanks that are full at the start of the dive.
+On my Fish Rock dive, we had a good cave dive leader who had twins on and all sorts of extra safety bits and pieces.
 But down at Eagle Hawk Neck all we had was a description, so be aware that if you want to do the Eagle Hawk caves try and have a trained Advanced Cave level diver with you.
-The Eagle Hawk Neck caves are the most extensive sea caves in Australia and it takes 3 or 4 full dives to see the whole network and chambers.
+The Eagle Hawk Neck caves are the most extensive sea caves in Australia, and it takes 3 or 4 full dives to see the whole network and chambers.

 There have been fatalities at both sites.